brunoguilherme1/Newsela-TakeHome/README.md

 # 📚 Newsela-TakeHome: Topic Recommendation System

-This project implements a **retrieval and re-ranking model** for recommending relevant **K–12 topics** to educational content.
-Given the 3-hour constraint outlined in the [Newsela Take-Home Instructions](https://www.kaggle.com/competitions/learning-equality-curriculum-recommendations), we built a fast, modular, and accurate baseline system combining semantic embeddings with traditional ML-based ranking.
+This project tackles the challenge of recommending relevant K–12 topics for educational content, where each content item may be associated with multiple topics.
+To address this, we implemented a retrieval-and-re-ranking approach: first retrieving the top 50 candidate topics using semantic similarity (FAISS over SentenceTransformer embeddings), then re-ranking them with a LightGBM classifier trained on handcrafted features.
+Given the 3-hour constraint, our focus was on building a fast, modular, and interpretable baseline that balances performance and explainability.

 ---